Monday, September 12, 2011

 Billy The Cat

 Besides the antics of Dennis the Menace, there was another story series that I liked: Billy the Cat.
-Actually, it was Billy the Cat and Katie, the girl being the other half of this cat-suit wearing/crime-fighting duo.
+Actually, it was Billy the Cat and Katie, the girl (cousin?) being the other half of this cat-suit wearing/crime-fighting duo.

 However, their suits were nothing feral like Cat Woman's or Batman's.
 They looked racer-like with the helmets and visors covering their heads and eyes.
 They remind me of blind Geodie in Star Trek: Next Generation, altogether pretty advanced.
 I don't think it was ever explained how the visor worked; it just was.
 As a kid, I found that visor to be quite cool.